How much would you love to be able to lose weight by eating all the foods that you want and

 their opinions and telling you what you can and can not do.
 I’ll bet that brings out the rebel in you.

 I’m sure you’d agree that when you try to follow a weight loss plan that puts the kabosh on

 certain foods that you love, your cravings for those foods drag you around by the nose.
 Despite all

 attempts to stay on program, it doesn’t matter, the cravings will get you every time.
 Before you

 know it, you’re giving in, eating the food and feeling miserable, overcome by guilt and promising

 to get back on the wagon and ‘be good’ on your diet the next day.
 Stop putting yourself through that torture!

-you’ve noticed that infant turn her head away at some point during the feeding.
+you’ve noticed that infant turn their head away at some point during the feeding.
 That’s because

-the baby is paying attention to the feeling of fullness in her tummy.
-She is listening to her body’s
+the baby is paying attention to the feeling of fullness in their little tummy.
+The infant is listening to their body’s

 We all have that same ability to listen to our bodies, eat when we are hungry and stop when we